-A little tip for those visiting Vienna’s zoo.
-If you make your way to the far side of the zoo, you can climb a wooded hill to the Tirolerhof, a genuine farmhouse from the mountainous Tyrolean region of Austria.
+A little tip for those visiting Vienna’s zoo: make your way to the far side of the zoo and climb the wooded hill to the Tirolerhof, a genuine farmhouse from the mountainous Tyrolean region of Austria.
 Try the cheese.

 - Original farmhouse with rare breeds of sheep, goats, cows, etc.

-- Also a restaurant and organic food shop (great cheese)
+- Also a restaurant and organic food shop (really great cheese)

 - Look for the educational trails and raised tree walk on the way up